Efreak/AI_Horde_Discord/config.md

     "advanced": {
-        "dev": Whether this instance is for development or not (BOOLEAN) *4, "encrypt_token": Encrypt the users token before saving in the database (BOOLEAN) *9, "result_structure_v2_enabled": Shows a new message as the result for generate and advanced generate (BOOLEAN) },
+        "dev": Whether this instance is for development or not (BOOLEAN) *4, "encrypt_token": Encrypt the users token before saving in the database (BOOLEAN) *9, "result_structure_v2_enabled": Shows a new message as the result for generate and advanced generate (BOOLEAN), "civitai_api_key": make authenticated requests against the Civitai API for Loras. requests will be unauthenticated if not set.
+(STRING)
+    },
     "filter_actions": {
         "mode": The mode on how the guilds list should act ('whitelist' or 'blacklist'),